WHAT WE BELIEVE

 - Survivors do not credit their medical team alone, or even primarily, for their good health.
 They feel they personally earned health and well being.

 - Survivors stopped simply treating their illness.
 They started creating wellness.
-At the Cancer Recovery Foundation, we sincerely hope and pray that you will carefully, rationally and thoughtfully consider incorporating this evidence and these practices in your own life.
+At CRFI, we sincerely hope and pray that you will carefully, rationally and thoughtfully consider incorporating this evidence and these practices in your own life.
 We are here to support you each step of the way.
 You are not alone.

 Over 96% of cancer survivors start and complete at least one course of conventional medical treatment.
 Surgery, radiation, chemotherapy, hormonal therapy and immunotherapy are the treatments of choice.
 8 out of 10 survivors insist on one or more second opinion consultations; 7 in 10 change doctors at least once.
 Survivors take charge.
 They ask hard questions of their healthcare team.

-Survivors believe there is a very real mind/body connection.
-They refuse to believe that cancer means death; they believe in their treatments; they believe their role in the recovery process is of primary importance.
-These beliefs result in a more positive outlook.
+Survivors believe there is a very real mind/body connection and refuse to believe that cancer means death.
+They believe in their treatments and that their role in the recovery process is of primary importance.
 Survivors view cancer more as a challenge than a threat.
 8 in 10 believe their personal self-help efforts account for a major portion of their successful recovery.
 Survivors are able to choose their emotional responses to life and thus positively influence their recovery.
 They frame personal responsibility around doing their best to get better.
 A reason to live is the most important factor is survivorship.
 Survivors gain a new and greater level of emotional awareness.
 7 in 10 believe emotional and psychological factors are major contributors to their illness.
 8 in 10 believe these same factors play a major role in how their immune system functions.
 Survivors focus on healing, not just on fighting the disease.
 They see themselves as well.

 Survivors invest more time and emotional energy in relationships that nurture them and invest less in relationships that are toxic.
 7 in 10 survivors believe support from others as a major contribution in their return to health.
 They believe cancer recovery revolves around the key relationships in their lives.